VEuPathDB/marker-gene-analysis-16s-DADA2-nextflow/README.md

     `nextflow run VEuPathDB/ASVTableTask -with-trace -c  <config_file> -r main`

 Running this locally can commonly result in an OOME.
-This results from the derepFastq function in buildErrorModels.R not having n specified.
+This results from the derepFastq function in buildErrorsN.R having n as too great a value.

-`drpsF[[i]] <- derepFastq(inputFilesF[[i]], verbose = verbose)`
+`drpsF[[i]] <- derepFastq(inputFilesF[[i]], n = 1e+06, verbose = verbose)`

 The default n is 1 million reads.
 If an OOME occurs, a lower number can be entered.

 Ex: `drpsF[[i]] <- derepFastq(inputFilesF[[i]],n = 1e+03, verbose = verbose)`

-*This would then involve a rebuilding of the docker container.
-If you do not wish to do this, I will supply in the container a file named buildErrorsMemSafe.R.
-In the main.nf, this could be substituted for buildErrorModels.R.
-It is the same tool, but has n set to 1000.*

-**Might add functionality to specify 'n' in the nextflow.config file**
+This is specified in the nextflow.config file parameter "nValue".

 Documentation for derepFastq and other dada2 functionality can be found [here](https://rdrr.io/github/benjjneb/dada2/man/derepFastq.html).